hubmannj/NWTK-Cheatsheet/Cisco.md

 ```

 ## Sub Interfaces
 Subinterfaces are used to route between VLAN´s.
 Without routing, you are not able to communicate between VLAN 10 and 20.
 It´s mostly used for the Router-on-a-Stick methode.
-But you are also able to configure Sub Interfaces on a L3 Switch.
-But be aware that you should use a Router for this.
+But you are also able to configure Sub-Interfaces on a L3 switch.
+But be aware that you should use a router for this.

 Switch(config)#
 ```bash